Once you select an Element containing a

 Read More

-, function horizontal axis is expressed in %.
+, the horizontal axis of the function is expressed in percentage (%).

-Here is a little schematic of the function editor tools:
+Here is a schematic of the function editor tools:

 Function editor shortcuts

-Here are the shortcuts inside the function editor:
+Here are shortcuts to edit functions in the function editor:

 -